lightningdb/chililog-server/README.md

 __Demo Site__

-I'm in the process of setting up a demo site [http://demo.chililog.com:8989](http://demo.chililog.com).
+A demo site [http://demo.chililog.com](http://demo.chililog.com) has been setup.
 You can login as admin/admin.

 It will be done by (late) Sunday night ready for you to review Monday morning.
 This will save you time from installing and configuring everything.